 There are specific tools for cutting each type of wood.
 Softwood is easy to cut with less sharp tools, unlike hardwood.
 You have to sharpen your cutting tools, such as chisels.
 Blunt-cutting tools cause inaccuracy.

 What determines the finish is how your item is going to be used by the next person.
-If it is handheld most of its time, I recommend melamine, plastic, or CA finish.
+If it is handheld most of the time, I recommend melamine, plastic, or CA finish.
 I advise toy or food-safe finish because the chances are high that users expose their hands to the mouth.
 For safety reasons, the item has to be protected.

 You are allowed to make coloring with spirit stains if your project allows it.
 Decorative turnings attract a sanding sealer after sanding.
 There is a final sander that polishes your items.
 You may apply wax on ornaments for a shiny finish.
 More coats last longer and are resistant to wear.
+Find out how to turn a pen with a mini lathe.